-These men, considered by some to be two of the brightest atheists on the planet, say ‘Once there was nothing.
+These men, considered by some to be two of the brightest atheists of our time, say, ‘Once there was nothing.
 And that nothingness turned itself into all the billions of galaxies, stars, and planets making up the entire universe.’

 Surely you don’t believe this.
-Friends, it seems patently obvious to me that nothing cannot do something.
+It seems patently obvious to me that nothing cannot do something.
 Nothing cannot see, smell, act, think, let alone create something.